Charles has long experience fishing, hiking, exploring, and camping in the Northeast.

 Almost any area will work when fishing from the bank.
 Look for banks that have a fairly large embayment (indentation/pocket) with a point on the upriver end.
 The current frequently flows upriver along the bank inside these pockets.
 Cast a line from the upriver point into the area where the pocket current meets the downriver current.
 Or cast from the bank towards but not into the downriver current.

 Watch or feel for the rapid taps of a channel catfish.
 Keep the line tight, but don’t set the hook until he takes the bait, indicated by a solid steady pull.
 A large fish will usually just take it.
 Small catfish will often give the rod tip several light, quick twitches in succession.
 The larger fish will generally give a hard, solid yank followed by slack line.

-If you are having trouble snagging and losing tackle, switch to a bobber and drift-fish the pocket.
+If you are having trouble snagging and losing tackle, switch to a bobber and drift fish the deep pocket.
 Experiment by adjusting the line for different depths.

 If the hook is snagged, or a sinker is wedged between rocks, you can wrap the line around a boat paddle or short dowel.
 Pull on the paddle or dowel to dislodge the hook/sinker without damaging the rod or reel.

 Depth finders are useful not only to keep you in navigable water but also to locate deep holes where catfish may be found.

 Fishing for catfish often means fishing in fast current, so be extra careful when dropping anchor or tying a boat to dikes or trees.
 Always point the bow (front) into the current and never let the bow dip into the water.
 Fast currents are very difficult and sometimes dangerous to fish from a boat.